Planet & Society in Sri Lanka

 We contribute to a fairer, more socially inclusive world

 Our diverse and inclusive culture makes up of people from all walks of life.
-Over 30% of our workforce are women and we are working towards reaching a 50:50 gender diversity by 2023.
-We have also equipped 30,000+ undergraduates with essential soft skills over the past 5 years to enhance their employability through initiatives like our Unilever Future Leader’s Programme (UFLP) and Unilever Student Ambassador Programme (SPARKS).
+55% of our Management Committee are women, 31% of our workforce are females and we are working towards reaching a 50:50 gender diversity by 2023.
+Also, this year alone, we have conducted 3 youth engagements per week on average and have impacted over 8,000 youth through initiatives like webinars, skill development engagements, student ambassador projects, guest lectures, panel discussions and more.

 We are also striving to raise the living standards of our suppliers and partners.
 Our flagship women’s empowerment initiative, Saubhagya, provides 5,000 women the opportunity to earn a sustainable livelihood through door to door selling of Unilever products to their communities.
 We have also supported 2,700 retail outlets through Project Sunshine, by teaching small retail owners the principles of running successful businesses and remaining competitive.